 - study patients' medical and psychiatric histories

-- provide personalised treatments such as talking therapy or meditation
+- provide personalised treatments such as psychological therapy

 - prescribe and monitor medication

-- work with patients and their families/whānau to understand patients' likely responses to treatment
+- work with patients and their families/whānau to understand patients' likely response to treatment

-- work with other team members, such as nurses, occupational therapists and psychologists, to provide assessments and intervention, and co-ordinate rehabilitation and recovery programmes
+- work with other medical staff, such as nurses and psychologists, to co-ordinate and provide assessments, rehabilitation and recovery programmes

 - mentor trainee psychiatrists

-- prepare reports and give evidence in court
+- prepare psychiatric reports and give evidence in court.

 Skills and knowledge